 When resources are limited, choosing where to spend online advertising dollars can be a difficult task.
 This article offers a brief overview of both Google Ads and Facebook Ads along with several important considerations when choosing between the two.

-Advertising through Google Ads
+Advertising through Google Ads for Churches

 As of the time of this writing, Google is the largest search engine in the world by a landslide.
 Advertising on Google is like opening a lemonade stand next to a highway in the desert and then erecting a large billboard that encourages people to stop and purchase a cold and refreshing drink.
 Google makes it very easy to deliver your message to people who are likely to be in need of whatever it is you’re offering.

-When considering Google Ads, it’s important to know that there are two major types: Google Search and Google Display Network.
+When considering Google Ads for Churches, it’s important to know that there are two major types: Google Search and Google Display Network.
 Google Search Ads are connected to specific keywords an individual might search in Google and will appear in the results of a Google Search Engine Result Page (or a SERP).
 Google Display Network Ads can show up in places all over the internet as an individual travels from one webpage to another.
 One might see these ads in the middle of an article they’re reading about a related topic.
 Both Google Search and Display Network campaigns have unique features that make them effective advertising options.

 You can learn more about Google Search and Google Display Network campaigns by clicking the following links: